schorschii/OCO-Server/docs/OS-Installation.md

 ## 5. Set Up Windows Installation
 - Download the iPXE wimboot module: https://ipxe.org/wimboot
   - move it to `/srv/tftp/efi/wimboot`
-- Install the Samba server using `apt install samba`
+- Configure the Samba server:
   - Create a directory for your Windows images, e.g. `/srv/smb/images`.
   - Share the Windows sources with your client computers by adding the following into `/etc/samba/smb.conf`:
     ```